OCNYang/timber-kmp/JITPACK_GUIDE.md

 ### Files Configured

 1. **`jitpack.yml`** - JitPack build configuration
-   - JDK 17 for building
+   - JDK 21 for building (required by timber-lint module)
    - Skips tests and lint for faster builds
    - Publishes to Maven local